 After graduating with a PhD in solid-state physics from the University of Utah in 1962, Frank Wanlass joined the Fairchild Semiconductor R&D Laboratory in Palo Alto in 1963.
 That same year he filed the first patent on a complementary MOS structure and noted, but did not pursue, the movement of charge through oxide onto a gate that is the basis of the EPROM device.
 He joined General Micro-electronics in 1964 where he helped establish the company as an early entrant in the MOS market before moving to General Instrument in 1965 where he developed MNOS EEPROM technology.
 Wanlass left GI in 1970 to found Nitron and subsequently joined Zytrex in 1983.

-With an undergraduate degree from U.C.
+With a Master's degree from U.C.
 Berkeley, Boyd G. Watkins joined General Microelectronics in 1963.
 He described a polycrystalline, self-aligned silicon-gate process in an internal memo in 1965 that was proposed to the Air Force for an LSI project.
 A Canadian patent on the technology was filed in 1967, after GMe had been acquired by Philco-Ford.

 Douglas C. Webb was born in Canada in 1929 and received an MS in electrical engineering in 1954 from Manchester University, England.
 He worked with Richard Grimsdale to construct a version of the Manchester Mark 1 computer in late 1953 that is believed to be the first operating machine based on transistors.
 He moved to Falmouth, MA in 1962 to join the Woods Hole Oceanographic Institution (WHOI).
 Webb retired from WHOI in 1982 as a Senior Research Specialist to found Webb Research Corporation (WRC) to develop specialized instruments used in ocean research.